You Are Here: Digital Metabolism Test

 Wireframes, Sitemaps & Storyboards

-- Site Map Development: Created a comprehensive blueprint outlining the purpose of each page, key features, and connection logic to maintain cohesive experience
+- Site Map Development: Created a rough outline for each page, key features, and connection logic to maintain cohesive experience

 - Wireframing: Planned the layout of each page, determining placement of headings, question-based interface elements, navigation, call-to-action buttons, and visual media